embarthe51/embarthe51/README.md

 - 🌱 I've just finished the bootcamp at @Le Wagon Paris, in Web Development and I continue to improve and learn skills
 - 👨‍💻 You can see my final project on my repo : Legendaddy
 - 🤝 I am currently looking for a job as fullstack developer
-- 👀 J'aime les voyages, la cuisine, l'escalade et découvrir de nouvelles choses.
+- 👀 I love traveling, cooking and discover new things
 - 📫 How to reach me : bartheemeline@gmail.com

 <!---